mghpcc/SciEdge/README.md

 #### Register App with CiLogon or Globus

 All you need to register is to know your redirect URI which should just be `/oidc` off the root of your hostname i.e. `https://ood-dev.mghpcc.org/oidc`

+Make sure to register the App to ask for the `openid` and `email` scope.

 * Globus is self serving so you can just go to `https://auth.globus.org/v2/web/developers` and register your app